 We all know most newbies are swindled into believing they can become the next online sensation.
 But let’s talk about what exactly ‘Hit-&-Run Affiliate Marketing’ is so that it clears out the crap these kids are brainwashed with.

 Newbies first scout the web to find a new affiliate program that hands them the best payouts.
-Ideally, 80% commission rate is what they look for.
+Ideally, an 80% commission rate is what they look for.
 I feel like vomiting when they do this.
 Little do they know, most programs out there offer such high commissions only because they themselves know that the product they have is as filled with shit as they are.

 Second, they start sending traffic to their landing pages through PPC, PPV & CPM.
 That’s a financial loss straight up their anuses.
-Bigger dingbats, opt for marketing emails, media purchases and the whole fireworks.
+Bigger dingbats, opt for marketing emails, media purchases, and the whole fireworks.
 If I’m not mistaken, isn’t the point of affiliate marketing really about selling products no one needs?
 So why create negative publicity and trick someone into thinking they need this shit?

 Thirdly and most importantly, they make money online in short periods running the risk of breaking down at any moment.
 No arguments there.
 We may debate about ROI, but that’s for another day.

 Some affiliates do reasonably good at this ‘Hit-&-Run’ model.
 It’s given them more reasons to stay satisfied and not push their bank balances up.
 I have done ‘Hit-&-Run’ marketing myself and I was good at it.
-Luckily, I moved on to better things because I learnt a valuable lesson from all the bullshit affiliate marketing taught me.
-What people don’t want to realize is that such affiliate marketing models are as good as a house of cards that can tumble down any moment.
+Luckily, I moved on to better things because I learned a valuable lesson from all the bullshit affiliate marketing taught me.
+What people don’t want to realize is that such affiliate marketing models are as good as a house of cards that can tumble down at any moment.